indjev99/Despirala-Engine/README.md

 7. The six single number combinations (ones, twos, ...) are an exception: you choose when you are done rolling and get points proportional to the number of correct dice.
 8. At the end of the game you get one bonus point per good you have left over.

+Under normal play, the goal is to maximize your score.
+Under misère play, the goal is to minimize your score, but rerolling is not allowed.

 ## List of combinations

 | Name | Contents | Points |